Gonciarov/CV/README.md

 - brand new junior developer with 10 years of previous career in media environment;
 - alumnus of [Makers Academy](https://makers.tech/) bootcamp (September 2020);
-- currently IT-volunteering for Age UK charity, ready to get my first commercial experience;
+- currently IT-volunteering for Age UK charity and freelancing;
 - good at problem-solving and fact-checking, can explain complicated things in simple words and edit text or code to make it readable and understandable;
 - highly experienced in meeting deadlines, communication with clients and stakeholders;
 - happy to learn new languages and frameworks.